bjornmeansbear/sustainable-packaging/README.md

 ## Concluding thoughts?

 I was a little all over the place; but thanks for listening.
+Hopefully I gave you some ideas; I'm happy to try and answer some questions?

 »»»»»»»»»»»»»»»»»»»»»»»»»»»»»»»»»»»